 On 6 March 1961 François de Rose pressed the button to run the first program on CERN’s new IBM 709.
 The existing Ferranti Mercury computer had been working at full stretch, but increasing user demand left CERN with a backlog of computing work by the end of 1959.
 A larger and faster machine was essential, though with the two operating together CERN soon got its first taste of compatibility problems.

-The IBM 709 arrived at CERN in January 1961.
+The IBM 709 arrived at CERN toward the end of 1960.
 It was inaugurated at an official ceremony on 6 March that year, where computer engineer Lew Kowarski delivered a speech (see image).

 With Mercury and the 709 operating together, CERN had its first experience of compatibility problems.
 This was a continuing source of difficulty as various different computers came into operation at CERN.
 Many of CERN's programs were also used on a range of computers in its 13 member states.